Fireworks law in the United Kingdom: Storage

 In terms of transport and storage, fireworks with a 'minor blast hazard', UN Category 1.3g are distinguished from those without that hazard, namely UN category 1.4g.
-Fireworks containing more than 25 grams of flash powder will be in category 1.3g, and many fall into Category 3, legal for public sale; however the cost of complying with storage regulations means that retailers may choose not to sell 1.3g fireworks.
+Fireworks containing more than 25 g of flash powder will be in category 1.3g, and many fall into Category 3, legal for public sale; however the cost of complying with storage regulations means that retailers may choose not to sell 1.3g fireworks.

 Consumers may hold up to 5 kg NEC 1.4G fireworks for personal use for an unlimited time and 50 kg NEC up to 21 days.
 For 1.3G fireworks, 5 kg can also be kept for an unlimited time and up to 100 kg for 5 days.
 Any amount of either 1.3g or 1.4g may be held for up to 24 hours.
-If storing for longer periods, a license is required if storing more than 5 kg NEC (Net Explosive Content).
+If storing for longer periods, a license is required if storing more than 5 kg NEC.

 Restrictions on sale (England, Scotland and Wales)

 Except for specially licensed year-round firework shops, fireworks are only for sale for Chinese New Year and three days prior, Diwali and three days prior, from 15 October to 10 November (for Guy Fawkes Night), and from 26 to 31 December (for New Year).
 Typically supermarkets and other general retail outlets sell fireworks in the October–November period and for new year, but do not sell at the other periods in most areas.

-Using or buying fireworks illegally can result in a £5,000 fine or imprisonment for up to 6 months.
+In England and Wales, illegally using or buying fireworks can result in imprisonment for up to six months and an unlimited fine.
+The maximum fine had been £5,000 (level 5 on the standard scale) until 12 March 2015, when section 85 of the Legal Aid, Sentencing and Punishment of Offenders Act 2012 removed the cap for such offences committed on or after that date.
+In Scotland, the maximum fine for comparable offences remains £5,000 (level 5 on the standard scale).